 Automation helping deliver water in best way possible

-With around 70% of our channel system now automated, completing the automation across the rest of our water delivery network will help us to deliver water to customers in the best way possible.
+With over 80% of our channel system now automated, completing the automation across the rest of our water delivery network will help us to deliver water to customers in the best way possible.

 The key benefits of automation are: